Contrast-Security-OSS/DjanGoat/docs/a1/Command-Injection.md

 ```

 The code executes system level command with user uploaded file name in string.
 A user can upload a file named with system commands to execute a command injection attack.

+### Why would someone do this?

+When people try to copy a file from source to destination in their own computer, the system command cp may be the most intuitive option.

+However, it is not a good practice to interpolate user input string into a system command.

 ### Attack